Looking Closely at the Growth Curve for 2U Inc. (TWOU)

 TWOU’s Market Performance

-TWOU stocks went down by -8.82% for the week, with a monthly drop of -31.25% and a quarterly performance of -54.75%, while its annual performance rate touched -65.10%.
-The volatility ratio for the week stands at 10.02% while the volatility levels for the past 30 days are set at 6.90% for 2U Inc..
-The simple moving average for the period of the last 20 days is -20.77% for TWOU stocks with a simple moving average of -57.52% for the last 200 days.
+TWOU stocks went up by 2.24% for the week, with a monthly drop of -26.95% and a quarterly performance of -50.77%, while its annual performance rate touched -64.28%.
+The volatility ratio for the week stands at 10.63% while the volatility levels for the past 30 days are set at 7.68% for 2U Inc..
+The simple moving average for the period of the last 20 days is -14.65% for TWOU stocks with a simple moving average of -55.52% for the last 200 days.

 Analysts’ Opinion of TWOU